Close ILTakeCare Suggestion

 • 3 min read

 Air pollution is a serious problem that affects our health and the environment.
-To help people understand the level of pollution in the air, governments use the Air Quality Index (AQI).
+To help people understand the level of air pollution, governments use the Air Quality Index.
 The AQI is a scale that measures air pollution and tells us how safe or unsafe the air is to breathe.

 One of the easiest ways to understand the AQI is through its colour-coded system.
-One of the simplest ways to interpret the AQI is through its colour-coded system.
 Each colour represents a specific air quality level, making it easy for everyone to assess potential health risks at a glance.
-In this blog, we will explore the AQI colours and their significance.
+This blog explores what different colours indicate.

 Colour